Tabletalk (Cape Town)

-Tabletalk, founded 1987, is a weekly local newspaper in the West Coast region of Cape Town, South Africa.
+Tabletalk (formerly Table Talk and Table Talk & Mail, founded 1987, is a weekly local newspaper in the West Coast region of Cape Town, South Africa.
 It is published once a week by Cape Community Newspapers, a division of Independent Newspapers Cape.
 The newspaper is distributed free to West Coast suburbs including Milnerton, Table View, Bloubergstrand, West Beach, Parklands, Sunset Beach and Big Bay.

-As of November 2011 circulation is 60,582.
+History

+Tabletalk was founded by Milnerton resident Heather Brenner under the name Table Talk in February 1987.
+She had no previous experience in journalism.
+In June 1988, it was bought by Unicorn Publishing, who merged it with the Milnerton Mail under the title of Table Talk & Mail.
+In 1991, Unicorn Publishing was purchased by the Argus Group, which was itself purchased by Independent Newspapers in 1996.
+In the mid-1990s, the paper's title was reverted to its original title under the spelling Tabletalk.
+Brenner was the paper's sole journalist until her retirement in 2005.